KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

 Knowage allows the configuration of a KPI document thanks to a specific **KPI engine**.
-The critical value (or values) can be computed and visualized through the functionalities available in the ’KPI model’ section of Knowage menu area (see Figure 7.1).
+The critical value (or values) can be computed and visualized through the functionalities available in the â€™KPI modelâ€™ section of Knowage menu area (see Figure 7.1).

 7.1 KPI development